 For decades I had severe sleep problems.
 Jolts of adrenaline repeatedly woke me out of nowhere.
 Then what felt like electrical disturbances coursed through my head.
 I wondered if I had apnea or seizures or both.
 I'd already experienced major sleep benefits by reducing my light exposure after 7:00 p.m. by wearing blue blocker glasses, so I decided to do something about this ambient light exposure during sleep too.

-I purchased an EcoTools sleep mask at my local health food store for $3.99.
+I purchased an EcoTools sleep mask at my local health food store for $3.99, though the price appears to have increased since then.

 COMPANY VALUES AND ETHICS